 a helpful Map Of Things To Do in Milos

 How Long Should You Spend on Milos Island?

-We spent six nights and seven days on Milos Island, and I felt it was the perfect amount of time.
-We could have easily seen more with a bit more time or re-hit some of my favorite things to do in Milos a second time had we planned for ten days.
+We spent 9 nights and 8 days on Milos Island, and I felt it was the perfect amount of time.
+We could have easily seen more with a bit more time or re-hit some of my favorite things to do in Milos a second time had we planned for 10 days.
 If we had less than five days, I would have felt too rushed around Milos, for it is a unique island.

-I would advise spending between 5-7 days on Milos and then taking the ferry to another island in the Cyclades like Paros or Naxos.
+I would advise spending between 5-7 days on Milos and then taking the ferry to another island in the Cyclades like Paros, Sifnos, or Naxos.